Intelligently Use Code Coverage to Maximize Testing Effort

-One of the key tenets of agile is ensuring shippable quality of incremental deliverables while responding to changing requirements.
-But the challenge of balancing the testing of new functionality while validating correct operation of existing functionality causes many agile development teams to get bogged down in the creation, management, and maintenance of an expanding suite of tests.
+One of the key tenets of Agile is ensuring the shippable quality of incremental deliverables while responding to changing requirements.
+But the challenge of balancing the testing of new functionality while validating the correct operation of existing functionality causes many agile development teams to get bogged down in the creation, management, and maintenance of an expanding suite of tests.
 In the end, it can become very difficult to accelerate agile and be confident of both product quality and security without the proper wealth of information.

-Looking at the amount of code exercised during testing is a useful metric in order to understand the level of risk mitigation being performed, but it’s often misused and, at the macro-level, isn’t a good indicator of quality.
+Looking at the amount of code exercised during testing is a useful metric in order to understand the level of risk mitigation being performed, but it’s often misused and, at the macro level, isn’t a good indicator of quality.
 In this post, I’ll show you how to intelligently use code coverage metrics to focus test efforts where they’re needed most, by understanding where new tests are required.
 We’ll also get into some of the best practices for creating maintainable test suites.

 How to Think About Useful Code Coverage

 Code coverage is not “the” number for determining when you have enough tests, but it is “a” number that can be very useful to guide teams on where to focus.

 Unfortunately, it is often used incorrectly to manage teams by focusing on the number itself and shooting for a specific percentage against the code base, for instance, using policies like “we must have 80% coverage before we can release” or “the coverage number should be the same or higher than the prior release.”